VenkataRamanaDerangula/VenkataRamanaDerangula/README.md

   I love watching movies, especially thrillers and documentaries.
 I enjoy the excitement of thrillers and the interesting information that documentaries provide.

 ---

-I'm Venkata Ramana, an aspiring Full Stack Developer with a strong foundation in both front-end and back-end technologies.
-Skilled in HTML, CSS, JavaScript, React, Node.js, and databases like MySQL and MongoDB, I focus on building clean and user-friendly applications.
-My educational background includes a B.Tech in Electrical and Electronics Engineering, complemented by a Full Stack Developer certification from Masai School.
-I’m passionate about learning continuously, collaborating on innovative projects, and contributing to impactful web solutions.